How it Works

 An RSMP connection is always initiated by the site, not the supervisor.
 The retry interval can often be several minutes or more.
 Reestablishing the RSMP connection in each test would therefore be very slow.

-To speed up testing Validator::Site can keep the RSMP connection open between tests.
+To speed up testing, the RSMP connection is kept open between tests.

-The example above uses Validator::Site#connected.
+The example above uses with_site(:connected).
 If the previous test left the connection open, it’s reused, otherwise it waits for the site to reconnect.

-A test can also use Validator::Site#reconnected to request that the RSMP connection is closed and reestablished before continuing with the test, or Validator::Site#disconnected to ensure that the connection is closed.
-See the documentation of the TestSite helper for details.
+You can also use with_site(:reconnected) to request that the RSMP connection is closed and reestablished before continuing, or with_site(:disconnected) to ensure the connection is closed.
+See the documentation of the with_site helper for details.

 Interacting with the Site

-Validator::Site#connected and friends will return a site object which can be used to communicate with the site using the interface provided by the rsmp gem.
+with_site will yield a site_proxy object which can be used to communicate with the site using the interface provided by the rsmp gem.
 For example you can send RSMP commands, wait for responses, subscribe to statuses, etc.

 Exceptions and Timeouts